skillrepos/copilot-hands-on/labs.md

 ![simplifying via chat box](./images/cdd35.png?raw=true "simplifying via chat box")

 7. Hover over the simplified text and tell Copilot to insert the suggestion at the cursor to replace the text that's currently there.
+(Note: "Insert at cursor" is now "Apply in Editor".)

 ![replace from chat suggestion](./images/cdd36b.png?raw=true "replace from chat suggestion")